simplybusiness/rabbit_feed/README.md

 ## TODO

+* RSpec matcher to allow producers to verify event producing
+* DSL for event definitions on producer applications
 * Ability to run multiple consumer instances on the same server (pid file conflict)
 * Capistrano hooks
 * Add routing key wilcard capabilities to DSL